The-Kubernetes-Show/kubernetes/CKA/Pods_Imperative_vs_Declarative.md

-# Anatomy of Kubernetes Pods: Imperative vs Declarative Methods
+# Kubernetes Pods: Imperative vs Declarative Methods

 Kubernetes Pods are the smallest deployable units in Kubernetes, encapsulating containers and shared resources.
 This guide demonstrates how to create Pods with custom commands and arguments using both imperative (command-line) and declarative (YAML manifest) methods.